South Island

 Pricing is based on twin-sharing studio.
 If you require triple share, you need upgrade to a 2-bedroom chalet.

-Today's mainly coastal walk takes you around the inlet through regenerating native bush to the call of bellbirds, fantails and other NZ native birds.
-Pause at the head of the bay to learn more about antimony & the mining industry that thrived there in the 1880s.
-Follow the main track onwards and into Big Bay before working your way towards Camp Bay and, five minutes on from there, Punga Cove.
+Today’s coastal walk takes you from Furneaux Lodge to Punga Cove through mostly regenerating native bush to the call of bellbirds, fantails and other New Zealand native birds.
+From Furneaux Lodge, the track continues through native bush and over a small swing bridge to the head of Endeavour Inlet.
+Pause there to learn more about antimony & the mining industry that thrived there in the 1880s.
+Follow the main track onwards and into Big Bay where pristine native beech forest awaits before working your way towards Camp Bay and Punga Cove.
+Five minutes on from there is your accommodation for the evening at Punga Cove.

 NB.
-Optional boat trip to Portage for non-walkers - book at the Punga Cove office (at own cost).
+Optional boat trip available to Portage Hotel today for non-walkers (additional cost).

 Today is your chance to rejuvenate and relax at The Portage Resort Hotel.
 We can arrange guided sea kayaking tours for those interested.
 Lunch is not included today unless on an organised tour that has been pre-arranged.